 High CBD strains are great for people who need to medicate throughout the day.

-This helps them control
+It helps them control

 - and other chronic conditions.

-Strains that are balanced (CBD/THC) give off a little euphoric feeling, but they are less likely to trigger paranoia, anxiety and other negative side effects that THC is known to give.
+Strains that are balanced (CBD/THC) give off a little euphoric feeling, but they are less likely to trigger paranoia, anxiety and other adverse side effects that THC is known to give.
 These strains tend to be used to relieve pain.
 They are also suitable for consumers who are sensitive to THC but would like a calm buzz.

 Are CBD and THC Better Used Together?

-- Together, CBD and THC, produce what is called an “entourage effect”.
+- Together, CBD and THC, produce what is called an “entourage effect.”
 Which means that they enhance the positive qualities of each other.